HaoWuLab-Bioinformatics/scHiCSC/README.md

 ## Overview
 <img src="framework.jpg" width="1000" height="500" />

- As shown in Fig. 1, the scHiCSC framework consists of three crucial steps: cell embedding generation,feature fusion, and spectral clustering.In this framework, we propose a new smoothing approach based on contact number weight, and construct cell embedding sequentially by a random walk with restart smoothing.
+The scHiCSC framework consists of three crucial steps: cell embedding generation,feature fusion, and spectral clustering.In this framework, we propose a new smoothing approach based on contact number weight, and construct cell embedding sequentially by a random walk with restart smoothing.
 Furthermore, we present a new feature fusion approach to achieve the cell embedding created in the preceding stage and generate a feature fusion matrix.
 Finally, the spectral clustering algorithm is used to achieve cell clustering.

 ## Usage
 ### Smooth chromosome contact matrices